bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/examples/transactions.md

 </div>

-Signing the raw transaction with `signrawtransactionwithkey` gets more complicated as we now have three arguments:
+Signing the raw transaction with `signrawtransactionwithkey` gets more complicated as we now have two arguments:

 1. The unsigned raw transaction.

-2. An empty array.
-We don't do anything with this argument in this operation, but some valid JSON must be provided to get access to the later positional arguments.

-3. The private key we want to use to sign one of the inputs.
+2. The private key we want to use to sign one of the inputs.

 The result is a raw transaction with only one input signed; the fact that the transaction isn't fully signed is indicated by value of the